-When it comes to cakes, tarts and pastries, don't just let the taste win you over — go for something that looks special too.
-The Apple Rose Tart not only tastes great, it's also an eye-catching treat that you can make yourself from the pastry to the filling.
+When it comes to cakes, pies, tarts, and pastries, don't just let the taste win you over — go for something that looks special too.
+This apple rose tart not only tastes great, it's also an eye-catching treat that you can make yourself from the pastry to the filling.
 Every step will be worth it when you see the breathtakingly beautiful result!

 For the pastry: